Jorge Cauz

-Jorge Aguilar Cauz is an American businessman of Mexican descent and the former President and current CEO of Encyclopædia Britannica Inc., the publisher of the Encyclopædia Britannica, a position that he was appointed to on May 11, 2021.
+Jorge Aguilar Cauz is an American businessman and entrepreneur of Mexican descent and the former President and CEO of Encyclopædia Britannica Inc., which publishes the Encyclopædia Britannica and Merriam Webster, and owns the Israeli AI company Melingo AI.
+He was appointed to this position on May 11, 2021.
+In March 2026, Mr. Cauz left Britannica to pursue tech investments through a family office.

 Education

-Cauz is a graduate of the Kellogg Graduate School of Management of Northwestern University, and prior to joining Britannica, he served as a management consultant for Andersen Consulting and A.T.
-Kearney.
+Cauz trained as an engineer at Universidad Iberoamericana in Mexico City, earning his B.S. in chemical engineering in 1985.
+After graduating, he worked at Rohm and Haas (now part of Dow Chemical Company).
+In 1989, Mr. Cauz graduated from the Kellogg Graduate School of Management of Northwestern University.
+Before joining Britannica, he served as a management consultant for Andersen Consulting and Kearney.

 Britannica career

-Cauz was hired by Britannica as a consultant in 1999, and then would later serve a variety of executive positions (including senior vice president of international operations, and chief operating officer of Internet operations) prior to his appointment as president.
+Cauz was hired by Britannica as a consultant in 1996 and later served in a variety of executive positions (including senior vice president of international operations and chief operating officer of Internet operations) before he was appointed president.
 During that time, he played a key role in the company's marketing strategies, including the publication of all-digital editions of the Encyclopædia Britannica.

 One of the key aspects of Cauz's tenure was the emergence of the Internet as both an opportunity and a threat in the encyclopedia business.
 In a 2000 interview, Cauz remarked that in an Internet-dominated market, "you have to be free to be relevant".
-Britannica has, in that time, introduced a free (albeit abridged) online version of the encyclopedia, as well as online subscriptions for readers willing to pay for unabridged content.
-Since his tenure, it is believed that Britannica has succeeded in transitioning its business model into that of a digital publisher and while its revenues are lower, Britannica has been profitable since 2004.
+Since his tenure, and after his decision to stop printing the encyclopedia set in 2012, Britannica succeeded in transitioning its business model into that of a digital publisher, and while its revenues decreased, Britannica improved its profitability when it became an exclusively digital publisher.

-In 2018, Cauz became "an advisor" to Britannica.
-From 2018 until 2021, he managed a family fund, was a board member of Britannica Knowledge Systems, and a member of the board of the Encyclopaedia Britannica Group.
+From 2018 until 2021, Cauz left the company to work in a family fund and became an advisor to Britannica and a member of the board of Israeli Britannica's subsidiary Britannica Knowledge Systems, now part of Comply365.

-Since May 11, 2021, when Cauz was named Encyclopaedia Britannica CEO, he has diversified the company into an educational company by extending the product portfolio with a wide range of K-12 educational solutions and consumer educational games under the Britannica and Merriam-Webster brands.
+Since May 11, 2021, when Cauz was named Encyclopædia Britannica CEO, he has diversified the company into an educational company with significant AI initiatives ad a wide range of K-12 educational solutions, consumer educational games (under the Britannica and Merriam-Webster brands).